UP Cars Sold To Ringling Bros. Circus

 Although the circus owned all of the cars it used, its railroad bill alone rose from $180,000 a year in 1941 to $580,000 in 1955.
 In addition, the movies, autos, and TV had cut the importance of the circus.
 The only one of the five Ringling-B&B activities that yielded any revenue was show business, so the other four had to go.

 The management retrenched sharply, eliminating both the big top and rail transportation, playing indoors in arenas but occasionally in ball parks.
-For three seasons the now-tentless circus struggled along dismally with trucks, buses, trailers; and private automobiles, while some performers rode regular passenger trains.
+For three seasons the circus (now without tents) struggled along dismally with trucks, buses, trailers; and private automobiles, while some performers rode regular passenger trains.

 This train is now on tour.
 It does not include the "Jomar," the big boss's private car, although some of the Ringling-B&B four-section trains of long ago boasted as many as three private cars on the road at a time!